Farnoosh

 Onboarding was redesigned to clearly explain what CohrEX is and why it's used, what the candidate gains from the process, and time estimates and expectations.
 Before each test, pre-test screens clarified rules and resumability, device and environment requirements, and what type of tasks to expect.

 Tests varied widely in format and mechanics, but the experience needed to feel consistent.
-Key design principles:
+Each test follows the same four-step structure regardless of content type.

 Clear instructions per test and per phase